 Howatt adds that for family businesses, it’s also critical to confirm that your children not only want to take over the business, but are in a financial position to do so.
 “We ask the hard questions.
 Sometimes people know the answers, sometimes they don’t.
 But at least we ask,” says Howatt.

 “Some people just want transactional and never want to talk to their banker.
 They may be purely interested in getting the best rates and are ok if that means sacrificing on service,” says Howatt.
 “That’s absolutely fine.
 Just decide what’s important to you before coming in.
 The kind of relationship we offer is based on open communication, which needs to flow both ways.
 We want to talk to you and get to know you, and to do that we need information from you – we’re going to ask you lots of questions.
-But the benefit is that if you call me and tell me you’ve lost your job, then 15 minutes later you’ll have an email confirmation in your inbox that you’re skipping your mortgage payment this month.
+But the benefit is that, for example, you call me and tell me you’ve lost your job, then maybe 15 minutes later you’ll have an email confirmation in your inbox that you’re skipping your mortgage payment this month.
 That’s the value of a relationship.
 Do you want to pick up the phone and get a hold of your banker every single call?
 Think about what you want from the relationship and the role you’re willing to play in it, too.”